rubenmate/dotfiles/README.md

 - Add correct installation of Rust (with Rustup)
 - Possible problem with zshenv cargo folder not existing on initial setup
 - Add telescope find files to search in my dotfiles
+- IMPORTANT: Fix Tmux folder and symlinks for tmux-cht.sh